A lane pulling away between fields laid low with winter wear.

 and the sacks of whips being ferried up the row

-just before dark, villagers leaning on their spades,
+until its too dark, and the villagers lean on their spades,

 spent, imagining their presence in this hedge,

 their intention to remain growing out of it,

 an urge to make better what has been found.

 I hear love in the villagers’ talk,

 love in the planting to blemish what is bare, fill what is empty